vishnevskiy/zookeeper-elixir/README.md

 The implementation is currently wrapping [erlzk](https://github.com/huaban/erlzk) which is the best Erlang Zookeeper client I could find and exposes a clean API.
 It ensures everything is using strings instead of char lists and provides a couple recipes.

-There are some qwerks from wrapping **erlzk** which I would like to eventually get rid of by implementing the actual Zookeeper communication in Elixir and wrapping the **erlzk** dependency.
+There are some quirks from wrapping **erlzk** which I would like to eventually get rid of by implementing the actual Zookeeper communication in Elixir and wrapping the **erlzk** dependency.

 # Usage